 What does the geo-blocking regulation mean for me?

-As a store owner, it’s advisable to revise your Terms of Service to make clear what countries you ship to or don’t ship to in the EU.
-If a customer orders from outside these particular countries then make sure they know who is responsible for arranging delivery.
+As an online store owner, it’s advisable to revise your Terms of Service to make clear what countries you ship to or don’t ship to in the EU.
+If a customer orders from outside these particular countries, make sure they know who is responsible for arranging delivery.
 We’ll go into more detail about this further down.

-What are the changes that affect my store?
+What are the EU geo-blocking changes that affect my online store?

 - Contact details: The same applies to contact details, such as phone numbers.
 You cannot design the form to only accept phone numbers with specific country codes.

-- Accepting payments: The website also needs to provide forms that accept the means of payment that are normally accepted from any Member State.
-For example, if you accept credit cards, you must allow users to fill in the details of any SEPA issued card.
+- Accepting payments: The website also needs to provide forms that accept the means of payment normally accepted from any EU Member State.
+For example, if you accept credit cards, you must allow users to fill in the details of any SEPA-issued card.

 - Shop redirecting: You’re not allowed to automatically redirect a customer from one version of your online shop to another without explicit consent.
 The consumer must always have the possibility to return to the original shop they were in.

-It’s simple, if you sell products in Europe we recommend you consult a legal expert and update your Terms of Service.
+If you sell products to customers in the European Union, we recommend you consult a legal expert and update your Terms of Service.